tylerecouture/summernote-table-headers/README.md

 # summernote-lists
-A [Summernote](http://summernote.org/) adds a button to the table popover to add a table heading when you click on the top table row.
+A [Summernote](http://summernote.org/) plugin that adds a button to the table popover allowing the user to toggle the first row as a table header.

 ### Usage